byalif/byalif/README.md

 _Sept 2023 - present_

 - Developed a fitness coaching platform using Spring Boot microservices.
-- Implemented Kafka for asynchronous task management.
+- Utilized Apache Kafka for asynchronous task management and integrated Zipkin for distributed tracing.
+- Implemented a custom Spring Security filter for role-based access control in the API gateway.
-- Deployed using Docker and AWS EKS.
+- Containerized micro-services with Docker and deployed them on an AWS EKS cluster.
+- Set up a CI/CD pipeline using Jenkins and ArgoCD for continuous deployment.
+- Created a responsive and dynamic frontend using React.js, leveraging reusable components and efficient state management.
+- Used EC2 for hosting bootstrap servers for Jenkins and EKS instances.
+- Leveraged other AWS services such as RDS, EKS and S3 ensuring a robust and high-performance application.

 ### **[Picogram](http://dock-multi-env.eba-whinqjhn.us-east-2.elasticbeanstalk.com)**